 There are a variety of events in Phoenix to enjoy in March.
 Travelers and locals can check out festivities ranging from Italian and Aloha festivals to tequila and classic movie events.

-- Arizona Aloha Festival: Held on March 14–15, 2020, from 10 a.m. to 5 p.m., this 26th annual free, family-friendly event at Tempe Beach Park (an approximately 15-minute drive from Phoenix) honors Hawaiian and other South Pacific Islander cultures through music, food, arts, and more.
+- Arizona Aloha Festival: This annual free, family-friendly event at Tempe Beach Park (about a 15-minute drive from Phoenix) honors Hawaiian and other South Pacific Islander cultures through music, food, arts, and more.

-- Haru in the Garden: Celebrate spring at the Japanese Friendship Garden of Phoenix on March 22, 2020, from 10 a.m. to 6 p.m.
+- Haru in the Garden: Celebrate spring at the Japanese Friendship Garden of Phoenix.
 Visitors will enjoy a family-friendly experience with art, live music, Japanese fusion foods, drinks, and an internationally-known puppet group from Japan.

-- Agave on the Rocks: Taking place at the Desert Botanical Garden from 6-10 p.m. on March 27, 2020, this Phoenix event for ages 21 and up features a tequila tasting from 6:30-8:30 p.m. and includes food and music with your $75 ticket.
+- Agave on the Rocks: Taking place at the Desert Botanical Garden, this Phoenix event for ages 21 and up features a tasting of premium tequilas and—of course—endless servings of housemade margaritas.
+Your admission also includes a catered meal and live entertainment while you enjoy the Garden.

-- Sound + Cinema: On the first Saturdays from March through May from 7-10 p.m., the Mesa Arts Center (about a 25-minute drive from Phoenix) will host a free event with classic and cult films shown on a giant outdoor screen, music, food vendors, and a costume contest.
+- Sound + Cinema: On the first Saturday of March, the Mesa Arts Center (about a 25-minute drive from downtown Phoenix) hosts a free event with classic and cult films shown on a giant outdoor screen, all accompanied by music, food vendors, and a costume contest.

-- 7th Annual Italian Festival of Arizona: On March 14–15, this event in downtown Phoenix features live entertainment such as acrobats and musicians, cooking demonstrations, a spaghetti-eating contest, and plenty of food for sale to enjoy.
+- Italian Festival of Arizona: Celebrate la dolce vita at this event in downtown Phoenix featuring live entertainment such as acrobats and musicians, cooking demonstrations, a spaghetti-eating contest, and plenty of delicious homemade Italian food to enjoy.

-- McDowell Mountain Music Festival (M3F Fest): Head to Margaret T. Hance Park above the Papago Freeway Tunnel to hear everything from electronic to indie to bluegrass music on March 6–8, 2020.
-All proceeds go to local charities.
+- McDowell Mountain Music Festival (M3F Fest): Head to Margaret T. Hance Park above the Papago Freeway Tunnel to hear everything from electronic to indie to bluegrass music at this annual music festival.
+It's not just about enjoying great music, but also a fundraiser for local charities.

 March Travel Tips